-The student and the instructor both have the right to appeal any decision by the FCD to the Academic Program Group (APG) of JI within two weeks of the FCD's decision.
-The APG is a formal committee consisting of members from the JI leadership and UM approved by the JI Board of Directors.
+The student and the instructor both have the right to appeal any decision by the FCD to the Dean's Cabinet of JI within two weeks of the FCD's decision.
+Such appeals should be addressed directly to the Dean.
+The Dean's cabinet may either uphold the FCD's ruling or return it to the FCD for further review.